TAL Education Group (TAL) stock is nearly perfect except the valuation - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 1 analysts.
-On average, analysts expect EPS of $0.02 for the current quarter, with a high estimate of $0.02 and a low estimate of $0.02, while EPS last year was -$0.17.
-The consensus estimate for the next quarter is $0.05, with high estimates of $0.05 and low estimates of $0.05.
+The firm’s stock currently is rated by 1 analysts.
+On average, analysts expect EPS of $0.05 for the current quarter, with a high estimate of $0.05 and a low estimate of $0.05, while EPS last year was -$0.03.
+The consensus estimate for the next quarter is $0.13, with high estimates of $0.13 and low estimates of $0.13.

 Revenue Estimates

-A total of 9 analysts have provided revenue estimates for TAL’s current fiscal year.
-The highest revenue estimate was $1.01B, while the lowest revenue estimate was $986M, resulting in an average revenue estimate of $1B.
-In the same quarter a year ago, actual revenue was $4.39B, down -77.20% from the average estimate.
-Based on 9 analysts’ estimates, the company’s revenue will be $1.19B in the next fiscal year.
-The high estimate is $1.26B and the low estimate is $1.12B.
-The average revenue growth estimate for next year is up 18.70% from the average revenue estimate for this year.
+A total of 10 analysts have provided revenue estimates for TAL’s current fiscal year.
+The highest revenue estimate was $1.27B, while the lowest revenue estimate was $1.12B, resulting in an average revenue estimate of $1.2B.
+In the same quarter a year ago, actual revenue was $1.02B, up 18.00% from the average estimate.
+Based on 8 analysts’ estimates, the company’s revenue will be $1.43B in the next fiscal year.
+The high estimate is $1.61B and the low estimate is $1.25B.
+The average revenue growth estimate for next year is up 18.90% from the average revenue estimate for this year.